One of the side discussions my boss and I often partake in at work are dissecting examples of good business and bad business in the outside world.

 Another commercial of theirs goes the opposite direction by emphasizing that a Muller is always in the house, which to me suggests that it is the presence of a Muller family member that is the difference maker in one’s car buying experience there.
 While probably not what they were going for, that spot portrays their belief that the presence of a Muller family member is necessary to ensure things are running smoothly, which suggests they don’t trust their employees which undermines the efforts of the other commercial.

-When I bought my last car, the experience I had at that dealership (not Muller owned) was great.
-I hope to have a repeat experience there the next time I attempt to buy a car.
+When I bought my last car in 2014, the experience I had at that dealership (not Muller owned) was great.
+The next time I look to buy a car, I plan to return to the same dealership hoping to have a repeat experience.